Adriankhl/godot-llm/README.md

 # Documentation

+## Inspector Properties
+There are 3 nodes added by this plugin: `GdLlama`, `GdEmbedding`, and `GdLlava`.
+Each type of node owns a set of properties which affect the computational performance and the generated output.
+Some of the properties belong to more than one node, and they generally have similar meaning for all types of node.

+* `Model Path`: location of your GGUF model
+* `Mmproj Path` location of your `mmproj` GGUF file, for `GdLlava` only
+* `Instruct`: question and answer interactive mode
+* `Interactive`: custom interactive mode, you should set your `reverse_prompt`, `input_prefix`, and `input_suffix` to set up a smooth interaction
+* `Reverse Prompt`: AI stops to wait for user input after seeing this prompt being generated, a good example is "User:"
+* `Input Prefix`: append before every user input
+* `Input Suffix`: append after every user input
+* `Context Size`: number of tokens the model can process at a time
+* `N Predict`: number of new tokens to generate
+* `N Keep`: when the model run out of `context size`, it starts to forget about earlier context, set this variable to force the model to keep a number of the earliest tokens to keep the conversation relevant
+* `Temperature`: the higher the temperature, the more random the generated text
+* `N Thread`: number of cpu threads to use
+* `N GPU Layer`: number of layer offloaded to GPU
+* `N Batch`: maximum number of tokens per iteration during continuous batching
+* `N Ubatch`: maximum batch size for computation
+* `Escape`: process escape character in input prompt

 * `GdLlama` node
   - Function:
     * `generate_text(prompt: String) -> String`: generate text from prommpt, note that this function takes a long time to run so it is best to use this with `Thread`